kaypeter87/local.theengineeringbay.com/README.md

 ## Infrastructure

-I'm going to split this part in two sections, physical and virtual.
-I feel this will give a big picture on the high-level pieces and its underlying components.
+I'm going to split this part into two sections, physical and virtual.
+This will give you a clear picture on the high-level components and its underlying hardware.

 ### Physical